lmberkhout/lmberkhout.github.io/teaching.md

 You can also read more in our published paper [here](https://iopscience.iop.org/article/10.1088/1361-6552/ad0542), or watch a talk I gave on the project at GNURadioCon 2023 [here](https://www.youtube.com/watch?v=LzkIl8sTvRY).

-<b><u>Teaching</u></b>
-I teach a number of courses and workshops.
+I teach a number of workshops on the project.
 If you're interested in future offerings, the most updated information will be on the CHART website linked above.
-<br><br>
-<b>Guest Instructor, Fall 2025:</b> <br>
-PHYS182 - Our Evolving Universe, McGill University <br>
-Developed and taught 5 lectures for an introductory astronomy course at McGill on the topics of the Electromagnetic Spectrum, Telescopes, and the Dark Sector.
-<br/><br/>
-<b>ALPHA Immersion Instructor, Summer 2025 &amp; 2026:</b> <br>
-Advanced Laboratory Physics Association <br>
-The ALPHA association offers advanced laboratory immersions for undergraduate educators.
-Led an immersion in 2025 and 2026, teaching undergraduate instructors an advanced radio astronomy lab.
-<br/><br/>
-<b>Workshop Instructor, Summer 2022 &amp; 2025:</b> <br>
-Winona State University <br>
-Co-led and taught a week long workshop for middle and high school educators on building and operating a low cost radio telescope.
-<br/><br/>
-<b>TA, Fall &amp; Spring 2023:</b> <br>
-SESE 410: Senior Exploration Project I, Arizona State University <br>
-Capstone course for seniors in the School of Earth and Space Exploration, in which students work in teams to plan and complete a research project.
-<br/><br/>
-<b>Lead Developer &amp; Teacher, Spring 2023:</b> <br>
-Radio Astronomy Bootcamp, Arizona State University <br>
-Developed and taught a weeklong evening class in the Spring semester, free for undergraduate students.
-Spring 2023 had over 30 students attend.
-<br/><br/>
-<b>TA, Spring 2019:</b> <br>
-ASTR 13300: Introduction to Astrophysics, The University of Chicago <br>
-Introductory course for Astrophysics majors.